roaminro/articles/cl2w7nbti04rvt4nv8p8cakrv.md

 }

 message add_result {
-  // "add" return a result that has a property called "value"
+  // "add" returns a result that has a property called "value"
   // "value" is of type "uint64"
   uint64 value = 1;
 }